alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/get-binding-origin-information.markdown

 ---

 Importers and exporters can apply for Binding Origin Information (BOI) to get legal confirmation of the origin of your goods.
-This can help to speed up regular shipments of identical goods through customs.
+This can help speed up regular shipments of identical goods through customs.

 It’s valid for 3 years and legally recognised across the EU.